studsboll/Log2Twitter/README.md

 public, I for instance use a local address (dev.log2twitter.local), and it goes fine as long as you set it up with your iis.

+So point IIS to Api-path and hit it with /oauth  and servicestack should help you with rest.
+If callbackUrl is ok, you should get a success response with a redirectlink, click it and authorize the app, then you get back and will see your client-keys.

 ## Other
 Console-App is for testing to post.